John A. O'Farrell: Marriage and family

 O'Farrell married Mary Ann Chapman on October 16, 1861, in Louisville, Kentucky.
 Leaving his wife in Philadelphia, he soon returned to mining in the western states and territories, and in 1863 he settled in Boise City, Idaho, becoming one of the town's original residents.
 He constructed a cabin from cottonwood trees near the entrance to the newly rebuilt Fort Boise, on the road to Idaho City.
 O'Farrell returned to Philadelphia then led a train of 14 wagons and members of his wife's family back to Boise City.
 The O'Farrells occupied the cabin until 1872, starting a family that included seven of their own children (three died in infancy) and seven adopted children.
 One of the adopted children, Rosa, was the niece of Chief Winnemucca.
 She lived with the O'Farrell's for 24 years until her death.
 The John A. O'Farrell Cabin was listed with the National Register of Historic Places (NRHP) on December 3, 1999.

 The O'Farrells were active in the Catholic church, and for years their cabin hosted church services.
 In 1869 O'Farrell donated land for the construction of St. Patrick's Church in Boise City, but the church burned 18 days after construction.

-In 1869, citing the Town Site Act of 1867, the General Land Office denied O'Farrell's claim to 442 acres that included the original plat of Boise City.
+In 1869, citing the Town Site Act of 1867, the United States General Land Office denied O'Farrell's claim to 442 acres that included the original plat of Boise City.
 The Idaho Statesman wrote of the case, "The evidence in this case shows that 500 buildings have been erected for dwellings, stores, etc.; that the population of the city is now 2000, and the improvements are valued at $1000."

 The O'Farrells relocated to Park City, Utah, in the pursuit of mining 1871–1878, but they later returned to Boise City.
 In 1892 they built the John A. O'Farrell House.
 The house was listed with the NRHP on September 4, 1979.

 In the Brumbach Addition in Boise's North End, O'Farrell Street is named for John O'Farrell.